8 of 10 Premier League matches this weekend streamed in US

 NBC took over Premier League U.S. broadcasts from Fox starting with the 2013-14 season and on typical weekends in recent seasons had two Saturday matches on NBCSN followed by a late game on NBC, and several Sunday matches on NBCSN.

 But there will be just two televised matches this weekend, Manchester United vs. Crystal Palace on NBCSN at 3 p.m.
-EDT Saturday and Chelsea vs. Liverpool on USA at 11:30 a.m.
-EDT Sunday.
+EDT Saturday and Leicester vs. Burnley on NBCSN at 2 p.m.
+Sunday.
+After originally announcing Chelsea vs. Liverpool would be on USA at 11:30 a.m.
+EDT Sunday, NBC moved that high-profile match to Peacock.

 Rick Cordella, Peacock’s executive vice president and chief revenue officer, said a goal was for “people to download, register and use the new service.”